management

 Residential Landowners

 Homeowners in urban areas are not permitted to remove nuisance deer.
-If solutions such as modifying plantings or using repellents or fencing prove ineffective to reduce damage, an Illinois Department of Natural Resources wildlife biologist can provide guidance on the best management strategy or issue a deer removal permit.
+If solutions such as modifying plantings or using repellents or fencing prove ineffective to reduce damage, an Illinois Department of Natural Resources wildlife biologist can provide guidance on the best management strategy or issue a Deer Removal Permit.

 Municipalities